GWDG HPC

 The user account must be activated to use the HPC.
 Therefore, an e-mail to hpc-support@gwdg.de asking to activate the account must be sent.

-2. SSH Key
+1. SSH Key

-Using Linux or macOS and Windows 10, it is straightforward to generate a SSH key and copy it to the HPC using the shell/terminal.
+Using Linux or macOS and Windows 10/11, it is straightforward to generate a SSH key and copy it to the HPC using the shell/terminal.

-ssh-keygen -t rsa -b 2048 -f <yourkey>
+ssh-keygen -t ed25519 -a 200 -f <yourkey>

 For older Windows versions, this guide seems to cover how to connect via SSH.

 Once you generated the SSH key, locate the public key (make sure to never share your private key!).
 The default location of all SSH keys is the .ssh/ folder, which might be hidden.
 Login to your GWDG account, go to “My account” and find “Other Settings”.
 There you can now copy the public key.
-For more information about connecting via SSH, please see “CONNECT WITH SSH” by the GWDG.

 The HPC’s frontend nodes are only accessible from within GÖNET, i.e. either from your office, via VPN or via a proxy: login.gwdg.de.
 To use the proxy, you want to use a ssh config file like this:

-host gwdg-login #can be any name you want
+host gwdg-login # can be any name you want

 hostname login.gwdg.de